Amy Gardner, M.D, M.S.P.H., F.A.C.P.

 Sarah Lemley MPA; HA

 Sarah is the Practice Manager at the JBT Health & Wellness Center.
 She holds a graduate degree from Portland State University in Public Administration; Health Administration.
 Her undergraduate studies were completed at University of Oregon where she earned a Bachelor of Science degree in Sociology with a minor in Women Studies.
 Sarah has worked in the healthcare field for the past 10 years in a variety of roles ranging from social worker to regional management.
-She most recently facilitated the launch of Urgent Care services for a multi center healthcare provider in the Portland area.
-She enjoys yoga, frequenting the Oregon coast and trying to keep up with her 4 year old toddler.
+She serves on the Oregon Attorney General's Sexual Assault Task Force and is a certified Rape Victim Advocate volunteer with Multnomah County.
+She enjoys yoga, frequenting the Oregon coast and trying to keep up with her 5 year old.
 She is an avid Oregon Duck football fan and is looking forward to the upcoming season.